alienfast/dry-config/README.md

     $ gem install dry-config

 ## Usage
+The following example shows a single file where environments will override base level settings.  `dry-config` is useful for simple, to multi-file, multi-environmet settings.

 ### Step 1.
 Write a config class
 Note this sample uses the `Singleton` pattern, which is useful but not required.